ottertune/.github/profile/README.md

-## OtterTune - Database optimization.
+## Database optimization.
 On autopilot.

 Tune your first database for free! https://ottertune.com/